G-Research/spark-dgraph-connector/README.md

 ## Dependencies

-The GRPC library used by the dgraph client requires `guava ≥ 20.0`, where `≥ 24.1.1-jre` is recommended, hence the:
+The GRPC library used by the dgraph client requires Guava ≥20.0, where ≥24.1.1-jre is recommended, hence the:

     <dependency>
       <groupId>com.google.guava</groupId>